-A due process hearing is a formal proceeding in which evidence is presented to an IHO to resolve a dispute between you and the public agency regarding your child's disability identification and eligibility, the appropriateness of an evaluation or proposed or current placement and services, or any other dispute involving the provision of a FAPE.
+A due process hearing is a formal proceeding in which evidence is presented to an IHO to resolve a dispute between you and the school regarding your child's disability identification and eligibility, the appropriateness of an evaluation or proposed or current placement and services, or any other dispute involving the provision of a FAPE.

-A request for a due process hearing must be made within two (2) years of the date you knew or should have known about the alleged action forming the basis of your dispute with the public agency.
-This two-year limit does not apply if you were prevented from requesting the hearing due to specific misrepresentations made by the public agency that it had resolved the problem you complained about or if the public agency withheld pertinent information from you.
-Only a parent, the public agency, or the IDOE may request a due process hearing regarding a student with a disability.
-The public agency must provide you with information about free or low-cost legal and other relevant services in your area when you file a due process hearing or upon your request.
+A request for a due process hearing must be made within 2 years of the date you knew or should have known about the alleged action forming the basis of your dispute with the school.
+This two-year limit does not apply if you were prevented from requesting the hearing due to specific misrepresentations made by the school that it had resolved the problem you complained about or if the school withheld pertinent information from you.
+Only a parent, the school, or the IDOE may request a due process hearing regarding a student with a disability.
+The school must provide you with information about free or low-cost legal and other relevant services in your area when you file a due process hearing or upon your request.